Your Guide to Moving to Seattle

 For parents of young children, you’ll be happy to know that Seattle Public Schools offer a preschool program that’s application- and tuition-based.
 Tuition is on a sliding scale, but admittance can be free for families that qualify.

-If you’re looking for an alternative to public schooling, there are more than 120 private schools in the greater Seattle area.
-There are also a number of higher ed institutions in the city, include the University of Washington, Seattle University, and Cornish College of the Arts.
+If you’re looking for an alternative to public schooling, more than 1 in 5 students in the Seattle area attend private school.
+There are also a number of higher ed institutions in the city, including the University of Washington, Seattle University, and Cornish College of the Arts.

 What are the safest areas in Seattle?

-Former Seattle mayor Greg Nickels once termed Seattle “a city of neighborhoods.”
-If finding a safe one is a priority, consider one of the top three safest areas.
+Finding a safe neighborhood is a priority for most people.
+Consider one of the top three safest areas.
 Those include Bryn Mawr in the southeastern part of the city, the areas surrounding 45th Ave NE and NE 95th Street in the north, and Lake City, a neighborhood made of Victory Heights, Meadowbrook, Matthews Beach, Cedar Park, and Olympic Hills in the northeast.

 According to Neighborhood Scout, Seattle is safer than just 2% of other U.S. cities.
-And when you compare it to areas of similar population size, you find that crime rates in the city are higher than average.
-But those numbers are just a high-level view of safety in the city.
+But that’s just a high-level view of safety in the city.
 If you want to learn more about the crime rate in Seattle, look at reports and data on the Seattle Police Department website.

 How do I get around Seattle?